cdroege/systemd-restic-simple/README.md

 # Simple systemd Service Units Files for Restic

-This repository consists of some simple restic systemd service unit files to manage backups with [restic](https://restic.net/).
-There are also other approaches to this:
+This repository contains some simple restic systemd service unit files to manage daily backups with [restic](https://restic.net/).
+There are also other approaches for this:

  * [erikw/restic-systemd-automatic-backup](https://github.com/erikw/restic-systemd-automatic-backup)
  * [larsks/restic-systemd-units](https://github.com/larsks/restic-systemd-units)

-There are a few differences to these approaches:

- * The service files restrict the permissions, e.g. restic runs as a stand alone user with only read access to the whole file system
- * The user that runs restic is created dynamically (no sysuser.d file needed)
+There are a few differences compared to the other approaches.
+The service files restrict the permissions, e.g. restic runs as a stand-alone user with only read access to the whole file system.
+Additionally, the user that runs restic is created dynamically (so no sysuser.d file is needed) and the cache directory is also handled in the service file itself.
+To use the service files, it is not required to install additional scripts.
- * No additional scripts

 ## Prerequisites